ChrisAlderson/pop-api/README.md

  - DELETE `/example/:id`     Delete a model.
  - GET    `/random/example`  Get a random model.

-The following example extends from `BaseContentConroler`, registers the default routes and implements a `GET /hello` route.
+The following example extends from `BaseContentController`, registers the default routes and implements a `GET /hello` route.

 ```js